pedrosans/procris/README.md

 ### Commmand line interface

-`poco start`: start Poco
+`procris start`: start Procris

-`poco status`: show Poco process status
+`procris status`: show Procris process status

-`poco stop`: stop Poco process
+`procris stop`: stop Procris process

-`poco --help`: show command line interface help
+`procris --help`: show command line interface help

 ### Customization

 #### Mappings

-A custom mappings module can be provided by placing its definition in `~/.config/poco/mappings.py`.
+A custom mappings module can be provided by placing its definition in `~/.config/procris/mappings.py`.
 In the case of a custom module, it will be loaded instead of the default one.
-The default one at [poco/mappings.py](poco/mappings.py) is meant to be a starting point.
+The default one at [procris/mappings.py](procris/mappings.py) is meant to be a starting point.

 #### Interface

-Configuration file is located at `~/.config/poco/poco.cfg` and enables:
+Configuration file is located at `~/.config/procris/procris.cfg` and enables:

 Section `[interface]` | Customization options
 -|-